You may have been told that potty training girls is easier and faster than potty training boys. And for the most part, it’s true.

-Rumor has it that potty training girls is easier and faster than potty training boys.
-And for the most part, it’s true.
-Experts attribute this to the fact that little girls tend to be more advanced in physical and language development — both skills that help move the potty training process forward.
-However, this doesn’t mean that boys are destined to take longer when potty training.What really impacts your child’s potty learning journey is their unique personality and behaviors.
-So, if you’re looking for the easiest way to potty train a little girl or boy, read on for some important tips.
+Experts attribute this to the fact that little girls tend to be more advanced in physical and language development and these skills help move potty training forward.
+However, this doesn’t mean that boys are destined to always take longer when gaining these same skills.

+Gary Cave, father of both a boy and a girl, admittedly did have an easier time training his girl, but he’s not convinced it has to do with gender.
 “As a parent of a 3-year-old girl and a recently turned 2-year-old boy, I have had my fair share of experience with all things potty!
 Our oldest, Saffron, was relatively easy to train, although it did take around 4 months.

-Our younger boy, Lucas, is just starting his potty training journey and we have already noticed that he is reacting very differently to it.
+“Our younger boy, Lucas, is just starting his potty training journey and we have already noticed that he is reacting very differently to it.
 It looks as though we will be in for a far tougher time with him.
 I have friends with boys and girls who have told me that their boy was easier to potty train, so I personally do not believe that any gender is easier than the other.
-There are many other factors at play.”
+There are many other factors at play,” said Gary.

-Because her son was so easy, she falsely believed it would be even easier with her daughter.
-Not so!
-“My strong-willed daughter took much longer and multiple failed attempts where we took week-long breaks in between,” she recalls.
+“It all comes down to the individual child”, agrees Maria Velasquez who has both a son and a daughter.
+While it’s not common, her 2½-year-old son trained in just a few days.
+Because her son learned the skill so easily, she was surprised when “My strong-willed daughter took much longer and multiple failed attempts where we took week-long breaks in between,” she recalls.
 “Once she decided SHE wanted to learn, it took about two weeks to be accident free.
 I wish I had known that every child is different, and these differences play a big role in potty training.”

 Potty Training Tips for All Kids

-Whether you’re potty training a boy or a girl, there are some universal tips .
+Whether you’re potty training a boy or a girl, there are some universal tips including these essential secrets to potty training success.
 Consider this list of ideas too: